-Lower division course designed for non majors, focuses on the major film productions of Shakespeare's plays to the present day.
-Accordingly, the emphasis in this course will be divided between the reading the plays as text and connecting that to various performances, primarily in film but also to live performances, insofar as that is possible.
-Meets Gen Ed Humanities elective.
+This lower-division course, designed for non-majors, focuses on the major film productions of Shakespeare's plays to the present day.
+Accordingly, the emphasis in this course will be divided between reading the plays as text and connecting the text to various performances-primarily in film, but also to live performances, insofar as that is possible.
+Meets gen ed humanities elective.